Bayern battles back to win at Sevilla

 Still, Jupp Heynckes, who became the first coach to win 12 consecutive UEFA Champions League games, will be relieved to return home with a lead

-Brilliant in a 6-0 win over Borussia Dortmund on Sunday (AEST), Bayern was surprisingly subdued in the first half.
+Brilliant in a 6-0 win over Borussia Dortmund on Sunday (NZT), Bayern was surprisingly subdued in the first half.

 In contrast, the hosts were sharp and incisive in attack, deservedly taking the lead when Sarabia caught out a snoozing Juan Bernat to fire beyond Sven UIreich, albeit his initial touch to set up the opportunity appeared to be with his left arm.